-The Coorong is a popular area to explore in the Fleurieu Peninsula and Cruise The Coorong offers their Ultimate Cruise for everyone to enjoy.
+The Coorong is a popular area to explore in the Fleurieu Peninsula and Cruise The Coorong offers its Ultimate Cruise for everyone to enjoy.
 They depart during the week and weekends from the Main Wharf in Goolwa.

 Relax on this 6.5-hour cruise that allows you to experience the Coorong National Park, take guided bush tucker walks, dig for cockles, take in views of the Coorong seal colony and visit an Aboriginal midden site.
 This tour really is about taking in everything the Coorong has to offer.

 This smaller tour with just 14 passengers, with morning/afternoon tea, lunch and drinks provided, is an intimate experience, with expert commentary throughout.